leonuemura/IVF-squared/README.md

-# IVF<sup>2</sup>
+# IVF++
 ## Introduction
 This framework provides a flexible and efficient solution for approximate nearest neighbor search (ANNS) on high-dimensional data under attribute constraint.
 We cluster the data, create an inverted file, and further create an inverted file for each cluster based on the attribute values.
-This implementation is based on the algorithm described in our paper titled　IVF<sup>2</sup>: A Flexible and Efficient Algorithm for Approximate Nearest Neighbor Search under Attribute Constraint.
+This implementation is based on the algorithm described in our paper titled　IVF++: A Flexible and Efficient Algorithm for Approximate Nearest Neighbor Search under Attribute Constraint.

 ## How to use
 ### 1. Making index and dataset folders